 Statin Therapy for Patients with Cardiovascular Disease: Assesses males 21–75 years of age and females 40–75 years of age who have clinical atherosclerotic cardiovascular disease (ASCVD) and who received and adhered to statin therapy.

-Statin Therapy for Patients with Diabetes: Assesses adults 40–75 years of age with diabetes, who do not have clinical ASCVD and who received and adhered to statin therapy.
+Statin Therapy for Patients with Diabetes: Assesses adults 40-75 years of age who have diabetes and who do not have clinical ASCVD, who received and adhered to statin therapy.